AshEunoia/eunoia-english-orthorgraphy/README.md

 ### Comparisons with English

-There are 24 consonants, 8 vowel letters, and 20 vowel pairs.
+There are 22 consonant letters, 7 vowel letters, and 20 vowel diphthongs, and 42 sounds that are explicitly represented.

-That is a total of 32 letters, 16 less letters than current English.
+In normal English there are just as many sounds, depending on the dialect, but they are ***not*** explicitly represented.
+In fact there are a significant number sounds that don't have characters at all, including 15 of the 20 vowels, such as /ə/, the most common vowel in English.

+The normal English alphabet has 48 letters, including capitals, but not including letters that have diacritics such as 'cliché'.
+EEO has 33 symbols, counting the primary vowels and diacritics separately, 15 less letters than normal English.

-Vowel pairing overall increases the number of letters that need to be written.
+Vowel diphthongs in EEO overall increases the number of letters that need to be written, but diacritics reduces the total number of letters.

+With respect to typing, diacritics may requires more keystrokes than normal English.

 ## Table of vowels